mrcnski/believeobey.live/_posts/2025-03-02-should-christians-keep-the-feasts.md

 ## The Feasts Must Be Kept

 {% include verse.html
-text="But anyone who is clean and is not on a journey and yet refrains from keeping the Passover <strong>shall be cut off from the people for not presenting YHWH’s offering at its appointed time</strong>; such a one shall bear the consequences for the sin. **Any alien residing among you who wishes to keep the Passover to YHWH shall do so according to the statute of the Passover** and according to its regulation; you shall have one statute for both the resident alien and the native of the land." verse="Numbers 9:13-14"
+text="But the man who is clean, and is not on a journey, and fails to keep the Passover, **that soul shall be cut off from his people.
+Because he didn’t offer the offering of YHWH in its appointed season**, that man shall bear his sin. **If a foreigner lives among you and desires to keep the Passover to YHWH, then he shall do so according to the statute of the Passover**, and according to its ordinance.
+You shall have one statute, both for the foreigner and for him who is born in the land." verse="Numbers 9:13-14"
 %}

 {% include verse.html
-text="You shall observe the Festival of Weeks, the first fruits of wheat harvest, and the Festival of Ingathering at the turn of the year. **Three times in the year all your males shall appear before YHWH God,** the God of Israel." verse="Exodus 34:22-23"
+text="You shall observe the feast of weeks with the first fruits of wheat harvest, and the feast of harvest at the year’s end. **Three times in the year all your males shall appear before the Lord YHWH**, the God of Israel." verse="Exodus 34:22-23"
 %}

 {% include verse.html
-text="Then all who survive of the nations that have come against Jerusalem shall go up year after year to worship the King, YHWH of hosts, and to keep the Festival of Booths." verse="Zechariah 14:16"
+text="It will happen that everyone who is left of all the nations that came against Jerusalem will go up from year to year to worship the King, YHWH of Armies, and to keep the feast of booths." verse="Zechariah 14:16"
 %}